obsidiansystems/obelisk/README.md

 ### Adding packages

 In order to add package dependencies, declare them under the build-depends field in the appropriate cabal files (backend, common, and frontend each have their own).
-The appropriate Nix packages will automatically be selected when building.
+The corresponding Nix packages will automatically be selected when building.

 ### Adding package overrides